open-data-science/ultimate_posts/where_to_start/README.md

 1. Where to start with data science?
 2. How to become a data scientist?

 We are looking up at the awesome resource [Teach Yourself CS](https://teachyourselfcs.com) and aim at providing useful and actionable insights on how to learn skills and get knowledge to get onto data-driven way.
+However if you don't like our guide there are some alternatives included into the appendix.

+## TL;DR:

+We assume that you have at least some background with programming, if not, you can address the aforementioned [Teach Yourself CS](https://teachyourselfcs.com) to learn basics of [programming](https://teachyourselfcs.com/#programming) and [algorithms](https://teachyourselfcs.com/#algorithms).

+Study all subjects below, in roughly the presented order, using either the suggested textbook or video lecture series, but ideally both.
+Aim for 100-200 hours of study of each topic, then revisit favorites throughout your career 🚀.

 Best resources to study Data Science /Machine Learning